levithomason/grok/README.md

 are placed here.
 It'd be a good idea to understand what these are doing.

 ## Road Map
+- break out osx settings and use some.
 - better organized docs!
 - change topics to modules and give quick start:
     - how they work
     - creating a module
 - consistent logging, replace all `GROK:` logs.
 - formalize a `grok` sync folder with prompt for Google Drive / DropBox
-- refactor naming to grok
+- finish refactor naming to grok
 - flatten structure for easy of understanding, prefix non-module folders `_`
 - grok cli
   - ~~update (pull changes, run)~~